How Social Responsibility Affects Your Brand and Business

 • Sourcing more sustainable materials

-• Installing smart sensors to turn heat, air, and electricity off when it’s not needed
+• Installing smart sensors to turn heat, air, and electricity off when not needed

 • Reducing transportation emissions